reduxjs/react-redux/docs/api.md

   * [`renderCountProp`] *(String)*: if defined, a property named this value will be added to the props passed to the wrapped component.
 Its value will be the number of times the component has been rendered, which can be useful for tracking down unnecessary re-renders.
 Default value: `undefined`

   * [`shouldHandleStateChanges`] *(Boolean)*: controls whether the connector component subscribes to redux store state changes.
-If set to false, it will only re-render on `componentWillReceiveProps`.
+If set to false, it will only re-render when parent component re-renders.
 Default value:  `true`

   * [`storeKey`] *(String)*: the key of props/context to get the store.
 You probably only need this if you are in the inadvisable position of having multiple stores.
 Default value: `'store'`